Make Your Home The Perfect Winter Gathering Place

 - Create a cozy atmosphere.
-Enhance the party room’s ambience with soft light; non-toxic, VOC-free votive candles are perfect.
+Enhance the party room’s ambiance with soft light; non-toxic, VOC-free votive candles are perfect.
 For a super casual get-together, drape the living room couch and chairs with cuddly throws for guests to wrap themselves in.

 - Keep it simple.
-If you are feeling frazzled from an overdose of holiday entertaining, go easy on yourself.
-For example, inviting a few friends for dessert means a lot less food prep and a lot more time to enjoy the company.
+If you're feeling frazzled from an overdose of holiday entertaining, go easy on yourself.
+For example, inviting a few friends just for dessert means a lot less food prep and a lot more time to enjoy the company.
 Offer an array of assorted cookies, cakes, and fruit, including a couple of warm sweets; pies and crumbles are easy to make ahead and then bake or reheat at the last minute.

 - Focus on your company’s comfort.
 Don’t wear yourself out cleaning the whole house or apartment.
 Clean the bathroom(s) they will be using, move furniture in the party room to make space, and shut the door on the rest for now.
 Creating a relaxed and friendly vibe is an excellent antidote to the frosty weather outside.